zainaalq/git-intro-harjoitus/git-basics.md

    - The `=======` marker separates your changes from the changes in the other branch.
    - The `>>>>>>> branch-name` marker indicates the end of their changes.
    - Many editors and IDEs provide tools for doing this more easily
-3. **Manually Resolve the Conflict**:
+3. Resolve the conflict by editing the conflicting file:
-   - Edit the file to choose which changes to keep and how to combine them.
+   - Review the file and choose which changes/lines to keep and/or how to combine them.
+   - Use editor's conflict resolution tools if available.
-   - Remove conflict markers and any extra spacing or lines used for markers.
+   - Or remove conflict markers and any extra spacing or lines used for markers manually.
-4. **Save the File**:
-   - Save the file with your changes.
+4. Save the file with your changes.
-5. **Repeat as Needed**:
-   - If there are conflicts in multiple files, repeat the conflict resolution process for each file.
+5. If there are conflicts in multiple files, repeat the conflict resolution process for each file.
-6. **Add and Commit**:
+6. Add and Commit updated files
    - After resolving all conflicts, add the files to the staging area using `git add <list of files or .>`.
    - Commit the changes using `git commit -m "commit message"`.
 Git will create a new merge commit.
-7. **Test Your Changes**:
+7. Test Your Changes
    - After resolving conflicts, it's important to test your code to ensure that the changes are correct and functional.

 Remember that conflicts are a natural part of collaborative development.
 Good communication with your team is essential to coordinate changes and minimize conflicts.
 Additionally, using version control best practices, such as keeping branches up to date and using feature branches, can help reduce the frequency of conflicts.

 ---

-## `.git/`
+## `.git/` folder

-- Contains everything else than the working copy of files
-- "physical location" of the local git repo on the file system
+- Is kind of the "physical location" of the local git repo on the file system: `.git/` folder is created inside the project directory when `git init` is run
+- Contains all the information about the repository, including the entire history of changes, branches, tags
+  - Basically contains everything else than the working copy of the project files
-- removing the folder deletes the repository completely, only files in current branch are saved
+- Removing the folder deletes the repository and all of its history completely, only files in the current branch are kept

 The `.git` folder is a hidden folder and we do not need to interact with it directly.
 It contains all the necessary files for the repository, such as the configuration, the index, the object database, and the logs.
 If some catastrophy happens, it is possible to delete the folder, but this should be left as the last resort.
 Instead, google the error message, ask around.
 Most likely the issue is not unique.

 ---

-## Git ignore
+## `.gitignore` file

-Which files and changes should be tracked with version control?
+- A plain text file that is used to specify which files and changes should be tracked with version control and which should be ignored
+- Useful for excluding files that are generated automatically, temporary files, build targets, IDE/editor specific files, OS specific files, etc.
+- Is usually created in the root directory of the project and committed to the repository
+- Each line in the file specifies a pattern for files or directories to be ignored

 For example in following Eclipse Java project